-When you try to open your garage door, does the trolley carriage on your garage door move yet the door refuses to budge?
-Chances are, you’ve got a broken trolley carriage.
-For most garage door openers, you can get a new trolley carriage for about $25 to $40, depending on the model.
-It’s a fairly easy part to fix.
-All you need are some simple household tools and a few garage door parts.
-A repair for a garage door trolley typically takes less than 30 minutes and is completely safe to do, since because the trolley carriage is broken, the door is already down and there’s no way for the chain or cable to slip.
+When you try to open your garage door, does the trolley carriage move but the door doesn’t open?
+This is the telltale sign that you’ve got a broken trolley carriage.
+Luckily, for most garage door openers, you can easily find a replacement trolley carriage for about $25 to $40, depending on the model.
+It’s a fairly easy part to fix; all you need are some simple household tools and a few garage door parts.
+Repairing a typical garage door trolley usually takes less than 30 minutes and is completely safe to do, since because the trolley carriage is broken, the door is already down and there’s no way for the chain or cable to slip.

 Preparing the Garage Door for Repair

-First, position the door in a down position.
+- First, position the door in a down position.
 It likely already is, but it is integral to your safety for it to be down before you disengage the door.
 Otherwise, it could come crashing down, which can be very dangerous.

-Next, pull the emergency ripcord, generally a red cord connected to the opener carriage.
+- Pull the emergency ripcord, which is generally a red cord connected to the opener and the carriage.
 This is what connects the opener to the trolley carriage.
 It will let you manually close and open the door.
 (Don’t worry.
 Reinstalling it is easy.
 Simply raise the door with your automatic opener, and it will automatically reconnect.)

 - To start, clamp the cable/chain to the rail before you do anything else.
-This way, the chain remains on the sprocket, which will save you a lot of time later when you have to readjust the tension of the chain.
+This way, the chain remains in its correct placement on the sprocket, which will save you a lot of time later when you have to readjust the tension of the chain.

-Once you’ve secured the chain, separate both sides from the trolley.
+- Once you’ve secured the chain, separate both ends from the trolley carriage.

-Remove the old trolley and connect the new one.
+- Slide off the old trolley and then slide on the new one.

 Call Us Anytime if You Have Trouble

 Overall, this is a fairly simple and safe repair for you to do yourself on your broken garage door.
-But if you have any problems, feel free to call Sac’s Garage Door Repair anytime of the day or night, 7 days a week.
-We’ll be happy to give advice or come out and take a look at it.
+But if you have any problems, concerns or questions, please call us at SACS Garage Door Repair anytime of the day or night, 7 days a week.
+We’ll be happy to simply give you advice or even come out and take a look at it.
 We offer a 100% customer satisfaction guarantee.
-We’re a local company serving the greater Sacramento and Los Angeles area.
+We’re a local company serving the greater Sacramento and Los Angeles areas.

 Troubleshooting Garage Door Opener Repair

-About 9 times out of 10, a garage door opener is misbehaving, it’s an easy remedy- not even a repair.
+Often times when your garage door opener is misbehaving, it’s an easy remedy- not even a repair.
 Sometimes it’s just a matter of changing the batteries in your remote or fixing a fuse in the fuse box.
 Here are a couple simple things you can check before you start to consider your garage door might need repaired:

 - If you push the button on your remote and the garage door doesn’t budge at all, it’s probably a power issue.
 Start by replacing the batteries in your remote.
-Next check to see if the opener has become unplugged or the battery backup has been depleted.
+Next, check to see if the opener itself has become unplugged or the battery backup has been depleted.

-If there are other lights in the garage or house not working, it’s probably a blown fuse.
-Check the fuse box and see if any of the switches have been flipped.
+- If there are other lights in the garage or house not working, it’s probably a blown fuse.
+Check your home’s fuse box and see if any of the switches have flipped.

-You might need to reset the programming on your opener, remote and keypad.
-Consult your operating manual or look online for specific instructions for your opener.
-Each model is different.
+- You might need to reset the programming on your opener, remote and keypad.
+Consult your operating manual or look online for specific instructions for your garage door opener; each model is different.

 Quality Garage Door Service for the Sacramento and Los Angeles Communities

-But we’ve been faithfully serving the Sacramento area for years with quality garage door repair and have recently expanded to the Los Angeles area as well.
-We are garage door experts in the commercial and residential realm, and are extremely friendly.
+We’ve been faithfully serving the Sacramento area for years with quality garage door installation and repair, and have recently expanded into the Los Angeles area as well.
+We are garage door experts, and we pride ourselves on our friendly, quality and efficient customer service.
 All of our work is certified and guaranteed.
 You don’t have to worry about uninsured workers or paying a whole fee just to be left with a half-finished project.
-Our business model is to serve our customers like they’re family.
-If you’re not completely satisfied, we’ll fix it until you are.
+Our business model is centered on serving our customers like they’re our own family, so if you’re not completely satisfied, we’ll fix it until you are.
 That’s our policy.